 Upton Sinclair was known as “a man with every gift except humor and silence.”
 But his book The Jungle was instrumental in improving the quality of food production in the U.S. He shed light on labor and sanitary conditions in the U.S. meatpacking industry, and as a result, the outraged public pushed legislators to pass the 1906 Pure Food and Drug Act and the Meat Inspection Act.

-From another quote by him, he said “I aimed at the public’s heart, and by accident I hit it in the stomach.”
+In another Upton Sinclair quote about the book, he said “I aimed at the public’s heart, and by accident I hit it in the stomach.”